djoos-cookbooks/newrelic/README.md

 #### Actions

-- :install -  will setup the Newrelic repository, install and install package.
+- :install -  will setup the New Relic repository, install and install package.
-- :remove -  Uninstall the Newrelic package
+- :remove -  Uninstall the New Relic package

 #### Attribute parameters